Clive Smith was the Club Captain in 1974 of Camberley Heath Golf Club when he developed his wish to help promote and develop amateur golf .

 David and Harry joined other notable winners whose ranks include Luke Donald (winner 1997), Lee Westwood (winner 1992).
 Donald and Westwood both graduated to Ryder Cup players and have performed at the very highest level for a number of years both achieving world No. 1 status.

 Lee Westwood turned professional the year after winning the Lagonda Trophy.
 Since then he has won Europe’s Order of Merit three times in three different decades and tournaments on the European circuit in each of the past four decades.
-He was named player of the year for the 1998, 2000, 2009 and 2020 seasons and recently won the Race to Dubai for the 2nd time at 47 years of age.
+He was named player of the year for the 1998, 2000, 2009 and 2020 seasons and won the Race to Dubai in 2020 for the 2nd time at 47 years of age.
 Lee is a truly global competitor with victories on all six leading tours.
-He has played in 10 Ryder Cups, was a vice captain at an 11th and will surely play in another one in September.
+He has played in 11 Ryder Cups, equalling the record held by Sir Nick Faldo.

 The perennial Gary Wolstenholme won the Lagonda trophy in 2002 as well as winning the British Amateur in 1991 and 2003.
 Wolstenholme has taken his exceptional talent from the amateur ranks to a very successful career on the Professional Senior circuit.